Vaccines rushed to Sydney as outbreak spirals

-Australia's prime minister announced 300,000 coronavirus vaccine doses will be rushed to Sydney Thursday, as the country's largest city struggled to bring a Delta outbreak under control.
+Australia's prime minister announced 300,000 coronavirus vaccine doses will be rushed to Sydney, as the country's largest city struggled to bring a Delta outbreak under control.

 As a citywide lockdown entered its third week, there were signs of the outbreak spiralling, with a record increase of 38 new cases in the last 24 hours.